kthenwhythen/tarkov-market-helper/README.md

 Install
 =========
 You can download the program archive [here](https://github.com/null-architect/tarkov-market-helper/releases/latest/download/tarkov.market.helper.v1.0.2.zip).
 After unpacking, run `TMH start.bat` inside unpacked folder.
+Inside the archive with the program there is an embedded python with preinstalled libraries, which is heavy.

 Usage
 =========